open-telemetry/opentelemetry.io/content/en/blog/2022/knative/index.md

 Let's briefly describe the process here:

-1. Deploy a tracing system that can ingest tracing data in Zipkin format - Zipkin, Jaeger, or OpenTelemetry collector
+1. Deploy a tracing system that can ingest tracing data in Zipkin format - Zipkin, Jaeger, or OpenTelemetry Collector
 2. Enable tracing in
    [Knative eventing](https://knative.dev/docs/eventing/accessing-traces/)
 3. Enable tracing in